 must be used for its destruction and release to avoid undefined behaviour.

-C++ destructors allow scope-based resource management which mitigates memory leaks by automatically calling the destructor when the lifetime of an object ends, thereby providing the opportunity to release their memory.
+C++ destructors allow scope-based resource management (RAII) (Note: - put in Terms and definitions) which mitigates memory leaks by automatically calling the destructor when the lifetime of an object ends, thereby providing the opportunity to release their memory.
 The standard library provides container classes that follow the scope-based resource management idiom for the management of memory resources.
 Additionally, the standard library provides the class templates std::unique_ptr

 and std::shared_ptr